dgroomes/my-software/README.md

 * [x] DONE `pipx` shell completion is broken.
 It's working in bash.
 Not sure why not working in Nushell.
 Strange, even `BASH_COMPLETION_INSTALLATION_DIR=/opt/homebrew/opt/bash-completion@2 ./one-shot-bash-completion.bash "pipx "` works.
 * [x] DONE `brew` completion doesn't work.
+* [ ] IN PROGRESS Create a `java-body-omitter` program that works just like the `go-body-omitter` program but for Java.

 ## Finished Wish List Items